How APIs can support your content strategy

 Because APIs can involve technical details, people who create or plan content may be inclined to defer to other colleagues the decisions about how to use them.
 Yet even a little bit of knowledge about APIs will empower writers and other content professionals to envision what’s possible and know what to ask for.
 Anyone responsible for planning enterprise content can benefit from knowing about how APIs can be configured to support strategic content goals.

-The Role of APIs in Content Strategy
+The role of APIs in content strategy

 A big benefit of APIs is that they can let you do more with your content.
 They can support your content strategy by providing the right content and delivering it to the right customers in the right channel.